|

 drug dealing.
 Sadly, his dangerous life style got him and his 10 year old

 son machine-gunned to death, on March 6, 1982”.
+“Rusty Day was a genuine nut-case

 and Atlanta / Atco Records forced the band to fire him in late 1971, as